 Wage Rates (WS,TS)

-Most student employees of the College are paid at the minimum campus wage rate; however, opportunity for recognition of outstanding performance or special skills does exist.
+Most student employees of the University are paid at the minimum campus wage rate; however, opportunity for recognition of outstanding performance or special skills does exist.
 The employing department sets the rate of pay.

 Work-Study students are initially hired at minimum campus wage; however, the supervisor can request that the Student Employment Office raise their rate of pay.
 This can be done by writing a memo recommending a higher rate and providing proper documentation.
 Please note that an increase in a Work-Study student’s pay rate does not increase the amount awarded to that student, nor the department’s WS allocation.
 If the student’s wage is increased, the award remains the same and the number of hours the student must work to earn the award decreases.
 Thus, recommending a wage increase will result in that student working fewer hours for you, and the department’s allocation being used more quickly.